L3cr0f/pma_course/Labs/Lab_13.md

 ![_IDA Pro_ _memset_ of argument](../Pictures/Lab_13/lab_13-02_4_ida_pro_1.png)

-After that, the _encoding_function_ is called

-As we can see, this function will call another function before starting with the _XOR_ encoding process, probably this function will be used to get the key every iteration, so we rename it as _get_key_.
+After that, the _encoding_function_ is called and, as we can see, this function will call another function before starting with the _XOR_ encoding process, probably this function will be used to get the key every iteration, so we rename it as _get_key_.

 ![_IDA Pro_ encoding routine](../Pictures/Lab_13/lab_13-02_4_ida_pro_2.png)